Brazil's Rousseff targets internet companies after NSA spying

 Santos declined to provide further details of the legislation, such as which types of data would be covered by the law or which categories of companies would be subject to such rules, saying such questions were still under study.

-A more likely outcome would be less onerous restrictions that keep some data local, which might add to corporate expenses and reduce income while making the consumer experience slightly worse, he said.

-"Balkanization would increase the complexity of how you manage your business," Coughran said.

-Representatives for Facebook and Microsoft did not immediately respond to requests for comment.
+Representatives for Google, Facebook and Microsoft did not immediately respond to requests for comment.

 Social media may be more difficult to govern.
-If a Facebook user in Brazil commented on a French friend's post, for example, it is not clear how that data could stay in Brazil.
+If a Facebook user in Brazil commented on a French friend's post, for example, it's not clear how that data could stay in Brazil.

+Depending on the Brazilian law's specifics, the impact on companies "could be really big," said Dennis Julian, a data center expert at Integrated Design Group in Boston.

+Julian said the recent trend has been toward companies consolidating into a few big data centers rather than a lot of small ones.
+That's due to high costs - large data centers can cost hundreds of millions of dollars, he said - and problems finding qualified employees for service and maintenance.

-Studies suggest building data centers in Brazil is more expensive and logistically difficult than many other countries.
+Studies suggest building data centers in Brazil is even more expensive and logistically difficult than elsewhere.

 A 2012 report by real estate firm Cushman & Wakefield and hurleypalmerflatt, an engineering consultancy, ranked 30 nations in terms of risks posed to data center operations.
 Brazil finished in last place, due primarily to high electricity costs, low education levels and a poor environment for doing business.

-However, as Latin America's largest economy and home to some of the world's most prolific users of social media, Brazil may be too big for companies to just walk away from if they do not like the legislation.
+However, as Latin America's largest economy, and home to some of the world's most prolific users of social media, Brazil may be too big for companies to just walk away from if they don't like the legislation.

-Brazil's internet penetration rate is 44 percent - half that of the United States - meaning it still has plenty of growth potential.
+Meanwhile, Brazil's internet penetration rate is just 44 percent - half that of the United States - meaning it still has plenty of growth potential.

 The new legislation is one of several responses by Rousseff to the reported spying.